 Students will have more options available to them for university and their future careers.
-Studies have shown that more than 95% of IB graduates attend undergraduate degrees, offering increased academic opportunity for students to attend both local and international institutions.
-The IB Diploma Programme is also recognised by employers more than any other programme, providing a wider range of career opportunities in an increasingly interconnected world.
+Studies have shown that more than 95% of IB graduates attend undergraduate degrees, offering increased academic opportunities for students to attend local and international institutions.
+The IB Diploma Programme is also recognized by employers more than any other program, providing a wider range of career opportunities in an increasingly interconnected world.

 More than examinations

 Guided by the IB Diploma Programme framework and mission and vision, the programme provides a holistic curriculum where students thrive and grow.
 Through the approaches to teaching and learning, the Diploma Programme develops 21st century skills and tools required to succeed in a not so certain future.
 It also promotes balance in students’ daily lives through CAS, which encourages participation in sports, arts, leadership, and service in the community.